 Report any suspicious emails to your designated phishing team or [email protected].

-Report a suspected cyber security threat (for DC employees)
+Report a suspected phishing attempt, smishing or other threat (for DC Government Employees)